-Due to the small scale of the project, there will be no adverse impact on the quality or quantity of groundwater.
+The additional use of a private school will have no adverse impact on the quality or quantity of groundwater.

 10.5.2 Water Quality

 All aspects of the project must be designed so that:

 10.5.2.1 No person shall locate, store, discharge, or permit the discharge of any treated, untreated, or inadequately treated liquid, gaseous, or solid materials of such nature, quantity, obnoxious, toxicity, or temperature that may run off, seep, percolate, or wash into surface or groundwaters so as to contaminate, pollute, or harm such waters or cause nuisances, such as objectionable shore deposits, floating or submerged debris, oil or scum, color, odor, taste, or unsightliness or be harmful to human, animal, plant, or aquatic life.